FarsetLabs/farsetlabs.github.io/coronavirus.md

 #### Step 5

-The space is open to members and small public events with organisers that went through COVID-19 onboarding who can bring in guests under their supervision, and all hackerspace meetings are back in the space with remote participation supported.
+The space is open to members and small public events with organisers that completed the [Farset Labs COVID-19 Policy Agreement] who can bring in guests under their supervision, and all hackerspace meetings are back in the space with remote participation supported.

-Coming in to the space is conditional on attending COVID-19 onboarding and agreeing to our [return policy].
+Coming in to the space is conditional on completing the [Farset Labs COVID-19 Policy Agreement].

 * ✅ Visitors:                                Yes, members can bring up to 4 guests under their supervision.
 * ✅ Members:                                 Yes